kljr/SpringboardVM/README.md

 ## What does DruVMoser do?

-* Downloads Springboard-Build, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies.
-* Triggers a bash script which runs drush make.
-* Installs Springboard, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
-The default sites will be in `sites/sb_default` and `sites/sb_test,` and will have Springboard version 7.x-4.x.
+* Downloads Springboard-Build, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies and triggers a bash script which runs drush make and installs Springboard, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
 * Provisions DrupalVM, Apache and mySQL, creates virtual host entries, site databases, and installs the Springboard profile.
+* Creates two default sites, one a dedicated testing site.
+* Configures the acceptance tests to work out of the box.
 * Allows additional sites to be automatically installed in sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
 * Provides shell scripts to allow Drush Make to update Drupal core and contrib on an existing site without touching its Springboard folders.
-* Configures the acceptance tests to work out of the box.
 * Provides a Drush alias to quickly install and configure developer
 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the admin password to "admin".
 * Provides shell aliases to quickly navigate the directory hierarchy and perform tasks.
 * Provides automatic DB backups when you halt or destroy the VM, and backups on demand (requires vagrant triggers plugin).
-* Creates short drush aliases from host to guest which match your docroot folder name: `drush @#docroot`.
-The "#" is not a typo
+* Creates Drush aliases from host to guest which match your docroot folder name: `drush @#docroot`, allowing you to keep your aliases short and simple.
+The "#" is not a typo, it's a configurable prefix which allows you to run multiple installs of DruVMoser and not have conflicting aliases.

 ## Updating virtual hosts and adding new sites.